About the church of Christ

 Based on the practice of the New Testament churches, one is added to the church of Christ by the Lord himself.
 I Corinthians 12, verse 18; Acts of Apostles 2, verse 47.
 The New Testament Christians heard the gospel, Acts of Apostles 8, verses 5 and 6; believed in Jesus as God’s Son, Acts of Apostles 16, verse 31; repented of their sins, Acts of Apostles 2, verses 38; confessed that Jesus is the Christ, Romans 10, verses 9 and 10; and were baptized for the forgiveness of their sins, Acts of Apostles 2, verse 38; and 22, verse 16.
 Based on God’s Word, the Bible, these believers baptize by complete immersion, Romans 6, verses 3 through 7. and reject, consequently, infant baptism and sprinkling.

 The purpose of the church is to worship God.
-According to the New Testament, the first Christians came together on the first day of the week to break bread (observe the Lord’s Supper) Acts of Apostles 20, verse 7; I Corinthians 11, verses 23 through 30.
+According to the New Testament, the first Christians come together on the first day of the week to break bread (observe the Lord’s Supper) Acts of Apostles 20, verse 7; I Corinthians 11, verses 23 through 30.
 They pray together in the name of the Lord for all people, kings and all dignitaries, that they may lead a quiet and peaceful life, I Timothy 2, verses 1 through 6.
 They sing Psalms and hymns, Ephesians 5, verse 19; Colossians 3, verse 16.
-When members of the Church of Christ sing songs, they do that without instrumental accompaniment.
 They announce or preach the gospel of the risen Lord, I Corinthians 15, verses 1 through 8.
 During the worship service on the first day of the week each member has the opportunity to give to the work of the Lord according to his ability, I Corinthians 1h, verses 1 and 2; II Corinthians 9, verses 5, 6, Further, the churches of Christ have as purpose benevolence, Matthew 25, verses 31 through 46; Galatians 6, verses 9 and 10; James I, verse 27; and the preaching of the gospel to all people (missionary work) Matthew 28, verses 18, 19 and 20; Mark 16, Acts of Apostles 10, verses 34 and 35.

 Members of the churches of Christ view and use the Bible, God’s Word, as a complete and perfect book, Revelation 22, verses 18 and 19; and 11 Timothy 3, verses 16 and 17.
 The Bible contains God’s plan of salvation for people; what they must do to worship God; and in every way they can do good work.
 II Timothy 3, verses 15, 16 and 17.
 They do not regard any additional books or articles written by people as authoritative, as these may cause disunity among the believers.